pauhmolins/iot-connectivity-project/README.md

 # IoT Connectivity: Project

+*Authors (Activity 1): Pau de las Heras and Eric Roy*

-*Authors: Pau de las Heras and Eric Roy*
+*Authors (Activity 2): Marta Espejo, Jordi Nadeu, Pau de las Heras and Eric Roy*

 This repository contains the code and reports for the first activitiy of the "IoT Connectivity" course.